Colombo central bus station bombing

 The bombing, which was chosen specifically to land on the time of the day in order to harm as many people as possible, produced an enormous explosion that could be heard ten miles away.
 Six buses were trapped in the attack, causing numerous passengers to die in the fire as their buses burned.
 Heavy rainfall delayed rescue workers from arriving to the scene at time.
 Heaps of victims, including old people and children lay on the ground in agony before they were received by authorities.

-The Bank of Ceylon was also heavily damaged during the attack.
+The Bank of Ceylon Pettah branch was also heavily damaged during the attack.
+The attack had been attributed to the Tamil militant groups, EROS and the LTTE.

 Aftermath

 After the bombing, strict security measures were undertaken, including a curfew on the entire district, and the army prevented people from entering the areas affected by the attack.

 In the immediate aftermath, Sinhalese mobs rioted across the streets of Colombo, pulling over cars to see if there were Tamils inside.
 Sri Lankan police led a massive intervention against rioters after some started stoning Tamil-owned stores, leading to heavy police presence in every corner of the city.
 The riots were eventually dispersed.